ezha440-hash/240makingjournal/journal-pages/week-07.md

 Refer to your Week 6 skills roadmap to guide what you work on.
 Collect documentation for your journal as you go.

+For the making sprint I wanted to make something that is useful for my project, Since I have something needed for color picking, I thought to use p5.js in order to make a color wheel.

+--img

+I used vibe coding for this just to get started.
+It did show up a wheel, but it didn't have the picker.
+And also scale wise it was a bit too big.

+--img

+So I redid this, the second variation is on a much smaller scale.
+Also have a box on the bottom which shows what color is picked from the wheel.
+This seems the most ideal and is closer to what I imagine the project needs.

 3. 'What if' Variations (45 mins)

 In pairs, share the outcome of your Making Sprint.
 Walk your partner through what you made, what you were trying to achieve, and where you ended up.